jkodu/angular-selector/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 *angular-selector-on-steroids* is a native AngularJS (1.6.x) directive that transforms a simple `<select>` html tag into a full html select with typeahead/ autocompletion.
-This component is a **shameless** upgrade to the [angular-selector](https://npmjs.org/package/angular-selector) directive, which has been booted up with steroids to circumvent the limitations faced by with the older implementation, such as bad-performance, too many digest cycles and unncessary watchers.
+This component is a **shameless** upgrade to the [angular-selector](https://npmjs.org/package/angular-selector) directive, which has been booted up with steroids to circumvent the limitations faced by with the older implementation, such as bad-performance, too many digest cycles and unnecessary watchers.

 ### Why was there a need to upgrade?